Close

 What Are the Eligibility Criteria for Term Insurance?

-Term insurance is a popular life insurance policy that provides a sum assured to the nominee in case of the policyholder’s demise during the policy term.
-It is a straightforward and cost-effective life insurance option that offers financial security to the policyholder’s family.
-However, before purchasing term insurance, it is important to understand the term insurance eligibility criteria to avoid any future complications.
+Term insurance provides sum assured payouts to nominees following the policyholder death during the policy term.
+This straightforward, cost-effective option delivers financial security to families.
+However, before purchasing, grasp term insurance eligibility criteria to sidestep future complications.

 • Age Limit